Northern Test Case

 The test case also developed an instrument to measure indigenous perceptions of risk and local control over risk-limiting mechanisms, and administered it to tribal council members in six communities.
 A student has undertaken a case study of the National Petroleum Reserve-Alaska Subsistence Oversight Panel, evaluating the effectiveness of federal arrangements to incorporate traditional knowledge and shape decisions to meet community interests.

 Research by the test case's Faculty Team and participating researchers has resulted in multiple publications in peer-reviewed journals and books.
 Test Case researchers also held workshops in Fairbanks and Nuiqsut in 2017 and 2018 to discuss research with local residents and to share findings through a series of presentations.
+The test case has produced a Community Report detailing its study of Nuiqsut residents' perceptions of climate change and how they compare to scientific data.

 Research and Outreach Highlights